kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Mapping Objectives to AI Tasks

-Reduce cost through automation.
+Reduce cost through automation
-Increase revenue through targeting.
+Increase revenue through targeting
-Reduce risk through scoring.
+Reduce risk through scoring
 Improve experience through personalization

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.